Wiring Harness Restoration Frequently Asked Questions

 My harness is missing insulation or it is brittle and flakes off, why?

-Thank the manufacture for that, in the late 80 they went to biodegradable insulation, the first round was soy-based.
+Thank the manufacturer for that!
+In the late 80s, they went to biodegradable insulation, the first round was soy-based.
 Then they learned that rodents love soy, round two.
-This time they changed the formula and rodents no longer feasted on the insulation, but guess what.
+This time they changed the formula and rodents no longer feasted on the insulation, but guess what?
 Heat makes the second generation of insulation brittle, perfect thing for under hood insulation, where it is very hot.
-The answer to this is to use industrial-grade wires, they are not biodegradable.
-The fact is this, a harness from the 60s through the early 80, should, in theory, last 100 years, usually not due to other factors.
+The answer to this is to use industrial-grade wires.
+They are not biodegradable.
+The fact is this, a harness from the 60s through the early 80s, should, in theory, last 100 years, usually not due to other factors.
 That 20 years or so had the best automotive harness, but fuse technology was lacking.

 Can you upgrade an older harness to modern fuses?